 I understand that 8 inches doesn’t seem like much, but change always starts at the margins.
 In the case of sea-level rise, it literally starts at the margins of the oceans.
 Key West made the news recently as one of its neighborhoods reached the three-month milestone of continuous flooding.
 Granted, the “king tides” of South Florida historically cause nuisance flooding, but three months seems a bit closer to permanence than to nuisance.

 One of the issues emerging from recent research is that sea levels are not simply rising at a steady rate.
 The rate of sea-level rise is accelerating.
-Over the past 20 years, sea-level rise has moved from 2.5 mm/year to 3.4 mm/year, an average rate increase of 0.045 mm/year.
+So, over the past 20 years, sea-level rise has moved from 2.5 mm/year to 3.4 mm/year, an average rate increase of 0.045 mm/year.
 The practical implications of climate change acceleration are significant.
 Over 100 years, the present-day acceleration almost doubles the change in sea-level rise compared to a steady-rate assumption.

 More change is happening

 Key West is not alone.
-Venice suffers from increased flooding.
+Venice also suffers from increased flooding.
 The Maldives (a string of atolls in the Indian Ocean) is the lowest-lying country in the world.
 The average elevation above sea level for the country is 1.3 meters (4 feet).
 The Maldives will be one of the first nations to disappear under rising seas.

 The Sundarbans in the southwest portion of the Bengal delta are also feeling the pressure.
 Subsistence farmers there are on the margins of change.
 The obvious casualty is productive land lost to the rising sea, but there are other more insidious problems the farmers face.